Bhurban

 Bhurban (بھوربن) is a small town and a hill station in Muree District, Punjab, Pakistan on the edge of Hazara, Pakistan.
 The resort town is named after a nearby forest.
 It is located approximately 11 km from Murree city.

 Location

 Bhurban is situated in between Murree and Kashmir Road at a height of about 6000 feet.
-It has recently been made accessible by the dual Islamabad-Murree Expressway, approximately a 50-km drive from Islamabad, the federal capital of Pakistan.
+It has been made accessible by the dual Islamabad-Murree Expressway, approximately a 50-km drive from Islamabad, the federal capital of Pakistan.

 Tourism

 Bhurban has a wide range of tourist facilities.